Richard Foltz, University of Florida

 ________.
 Worldviews, Religion, and the Environment.
 Belmont, CA: Thomson/Wadsworth, 2003.

 Foltz, Richard C., Azizan Baharuddin, and Frederick M. Denny, eds.
 Islam and Ecology: A Bestowed Trust.
-Cambridge, Mass.: Center for the Study of World Religions, Harvard Divinity School, 2003; Distributed by Harvard University Press.
+Cambridge, MA: Center for the Study of World Religions, Harvard Divinity School, 2003.

 Haleem, Harfiya Abdel, ed.
 Islam and the Environment.
 London: Ta-Ha Publishers, 1998.